vives-devbit/mlops4ecm-workshops/ml-infrastructure/09-pull-request-checks/README.md

 * Only after fixing the issues and pushing again will the PR become mergeable ✅

 This gives you safety, speed, and confidence — the foundations of a mature engineering workflow.

-### ✅ Summary

-By the end of this lab, you:

-* Understood what GitHub Actions are and how they work
-* Set up a workflow to run **unit tests and formatting checks**
-* Triggered the workflow manually and via pull requests
-* Saw failing and passing runs in action
-* Enabled branch protection to enforce quality

-This is your first taste of **real CI/CD workflows** — and it sets the foundation for automation, safety, and collaboration in all future ML projects.